FahimF/sd-gui/docs/macos.md

 There is some limited information regarding running on Apple Silicon in this blog post, but it doesn't go into a lot of detail: https://write.farook.org/adventures-in-imagineering-mining-the-apple-silicon/ Please read it if you are stuck and see if any of the issues listed there are relevant to your particular case.

+There are some pre-requisites that must be in place before you can install the SD GUI code and run it.

 ## Pre-requisites

 You might not need all of the following pre-requisites, but it might be helpful to have them in place before you try to install the app.
 But if you are familiar with the command-line and know what you are doing, feel free to pick and choose as necessary 🙂